apache/flink/docs/dev/connectors/pubsub.md

 [here]({{ site.baseurl }}/dev/projectsetup/dependencies.html)
 for information about how to package the program with the libraries for cluster execution.

+This pubsub connector has not received widespread testing yet.

 ## Consuming or Producing PubSubMessages